 Click-through rate (CTR) is the number or percentage of clicks from your email’s links or call-to-action (CTA) button.
-Although open rates can help measure your target audience’s interest to your email, CTR provide more concrete evidence because your subscribers take the extra step to click and read the provided content.
+Although open rates can help measure your target audience’s interest in your email, CTR provides more concrete evidence because your subscribers take the extra step to click and read the provided content.

 However, don’t be surprised if your CTR is lower than your open rates – the average CTR is only 3.42%.
 One way you can improve your CTR is to make your emails mobile-friendly or responsive.
 46% of email users are now opening their inboxes as opposed to webmail and desktop opens.

 The conversion rate determines if a subscriber clicked on a link and completed a specific action.
 Let’s say you have a pre-holiday sale.
 100 out of your 150 subscribers clicked the promo and made a purchase: that’s the conversion rate.
 The higher the percentage, the more valuable and relevant content is for your email recipients.